Oving, West Sussex

 Oving is a small village, and civil and ecclesiastical parish in the Chichester District of West Sussex, England.
 The village lies about 2.5 miles east of the city of Chichester.
 The civil parish includes the settlements of Colworth, Drayton, Merston, and Shopwhyke.

 History

-Although in the ancient hundred of Boxgrove, Oving is not listed in the Domesday Book of 1086.
+Although in the ancient hundred of Boxgrove, Oving was not listed in the Domesday Book of 1086, while several surrounding villages were.

 Kelly's Directory of 1867 describes the ecclesiastical parish as extending to 2946 acre with a population of 949.

 In 1894, the portion of Rumboldswyke lying outside the city limits of Chichester was added to Oving parish.

-In 1895, the parish of Portfield was added to Oving parish.
+In 1895, the parish of Portfield, West Sussex was added to Oving parish.

 The West Sussex Review Order of 1933 incorporated the parish of Merston into Oving, increasing the acreage of Oving to 3,013.

 Governance

 Oving is governed by the Oving Parish Council.
 The chairman of the parish council is Councillor Rod Hague.